Inc. Magazine Unveils Its Annual List of America’s Fastest-Growing Private Companies—the Inc. 5000

 NEW YORK, Aug.
-12, 2020 (GLOBE NEWSWIRE) -- Inc. magazine today revealed that Liquipel is on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
+13, 2020 (GLOBE NEWSWIRE) -- Inc. magazine today revealed that Roger West is No. 1480 on its annual Inc. 5000 list, the most prestigious ranking of the nation’s fastest-growing private companies.
 The list represents a unique look at the most successful companies within the American economy’s most dynamic segment—its independent small businesses.
 Intuit, Zappos, Under Armour, Microsoft, Patagonia, and many other well-known names gained their first national exposure as honorees on the Inc. 5000.

-“We are excited to be ranked among the Inc. 5000 top fastest growing companies.
-This is a remarkable achievement for Liquipel," said Sam Winkler, co-founder and CEO of Liquipel.
-“Liquipel’s growth can be largely accredited to the dedication of our team to consistently evolve and create innovative technologies for consumer electronics.”
+“This is a huge milestone for the team here at Roger West.
+We just had our 13th anniversary as an agency, and to make the Inc. 5000 list gives us another reason to celebrate.
+I am proud of the client-first culture we’ve created, and we look forward to growing another 300 percent, now as proud Inc. 5000 alumni,” said Michael Westafer, founder and CEO of Roger West.

 Not only have the companies on the 2020 Inc. 5000 been very competitive within their markets, but the list as a whole shows staggering growth compared with prior lists as well.
 The 2020 Inc. 5000 achieved an incredible three-year average growth of over 500 percent, and a median rate of 165 percent.
 The Inc. 5000’s aggregate revenue was $209 billion in 2019, accounting for over 1 million jobs over the past three years.